modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 #### Streams via the Dashboard
-Analogously to models, streams can also be manipulated from the Dashboard.
+Analogously to models, streams can also be managed from the Dashboard.
 Selecting the "Streams" tab under Model Manage displays the following view:

 ![Streams](images/Streams.png)
 *On the left, existing Stream Descriptors are displayed.
 New Stream Descriptors can be added and existing ones edited from this view.
 The example above displays a simple file stream, which will load the `schemaInputArrayDouble.jsons` file located in the `/tmp/data/` directory of the Engine Docker container.*